roman-milk/roman-milk.github.io/mom-becomes-cheating-slut.md

+===

- ****** Mom Becomes A Cheating Slut Ch.
-03 ****** bysex4every1© I stuffed my dick back in my boxers and mom put her bathing suit back on, just in case dad were to wake up.
+I stuffed my dick back in my boxers and mom put her bathing suit back on, just in case dad were to wake up.
 He didn't however, as expected.
 And after about an hour of talking, reading and sunbathing later, I cupped mom's tits through her bathing attire, letting her know that I was in the mood for more incestuous play.
 She surprised me by reaching over and waking up dad with a gentle nudge.
 "You're getting sunburn sweetie." she said.
 "Time to turn over..."
 Dad yawned, stretched and said:"Thanks honey." and then turned onto his stomach.
 Mom got up and said:"Here, I'll rub some lotion on your back."
 Still not a clue as to what she was doing, I started thinking that she was tormenting me further.
 She walked over to his longue chair, took a towel and covered the back of his head as well as the sides of his face with it, whispering:"We don't want any lotion in your hair, now do we?"
 Dad, anxious to get back to sleep, just grunted and didn't move, perfectly content where he was.
 Then mom untied her string again, dropping it to the floor and looking at me... it was beginning to dawn on me what she had in mind: my cock immediately responded and bounced up and down in my trunks.
 As mom positioned herself over dad, one leg on each side of the chair and leaning forward on his back, she squirted some lotion on his back and gently started rubbing him.
 At this point, I didn't even think about getting caught, I just took off my boxers and walked up to the back of dad's chair, where I grabbed mom's ass with both hands and pushed my monster cock into her wet cunt, as mom smiled back at me, biting her lower lip.
 This was so dangerous: all dad had to do, was move his feet to feel me standing there, or pull the towel away and glance behind him to see his wife standing over him, spread open and taking it like a whore.
 Mom took her time rubbing his back, but after about three more minutes, she had to change position to avoid arousing suspicion.
 Signaling me with one of her hands, we backed up together and I slid out of her.
 Fearless, she just laid down on the warm concrete floor, right next to dad's chair and spread her legs as wide as she could, crooking her finger at me.
 My cock spontaneously bounced up and down when I realized she wanted me to fuck her right next to dad.
 I was too fucking horny to turn her down and so I got on my knees, plunged my cock into her willing cunt and shafted away, as fast and as silently as I could.
 Mom had a big grin on her face as she propped herself up on her elbows, looking me straight in the eye, as my thrusts rocked her entire body.
 Thankfully, dad was already half asleep and oblivious to the whole thing.
 Not that I needed a lot of time; because of the unusual circumstances, I was unable to hold my cum back for more than twenty seconds.
 I pulled out and shot my load across her belly.
 After that, I got up and dangled my half-hard cock – still wet from residual cum and her own fluids – in front of her face.
 Mom opened up and cleaned my cock like a good little slut!
 When we were done, we put our bathing suits back on and relaxed in our chairs again.